k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Hardware/2_All_Environments/04_k8s_req.md

 # Requirements and Prerequisites for Self-hosted cloud Kubernetes Installation
 This article describes the requirements and prerequisites for the K2cloud *self-hosted* cloud deployment, which is based on the Kubernetes (K8s) infrastructure, when deployed at your cloud.
 The supported cloud providers are: AWS, GCP and Azure.

-K2cloud is also available as a *fully-managed* service (PaaS), where k2view is managing for you the platform, with all relevant deployments and installations, on a segregated arena in the cloud.
+K2cloud is also available as a *fully-managed* service (PaaS), where K2view manages the platform for you, with all relevant deployments and installations, on a segregated arena in the cloud.